daebfcg/daebfcg.github.io/content/posts/202511151814/index.md

 ## Gluing

-Once correctly positioned, I use two small drill bits in the waste area to index the location and keep it from sliding around during gluing.
+Once correctly positioned, I use two small drill bits as index-pins in the waste areas to lock down the location and keep it from sliding around during gluing.

 {{<imgresize headplate-alignment.jpg "800x800" "Headplate veneer positioned and indexed">}}